mohamadrezakoohkan/Dequer/README.md

 One of the most used things in iOS development is deque UITableViewCell or UICollectionViewCell and it has some configuration.
 I maded an extension and protocol which initialize a cell as clean as possible.

 ## Availability
-for the completion handler block  used in protocol which is a closure , every **Cell class** should mark with **final** this means that can not be ovveride this class or use it as superclass and block inheritance.
+for the completion handler block  used in protocol which is a closure , every **Cell class** should mark with **final** this means that can not be override this class or use it as superclass and block inheritance.

 ## Protocol oriented
 every Cell class which conforms to **Dequer** can use this code.